 Step 4: Eliminate Your Debt

 To truly experience financial freedom, you need to be out of debt.
-Freedom Debt Relief recommends making this a top priority in your family budget.
-There are several different ways to eliminate debt, such as the snowball plan for quick victories, or you can start by paying down the card with the highest interest rate first.
+Make it a top priority in your family budget.
+There are several different ways to eliminate debt, such as the snowball plan for quick victories.
+Or you can start by paying down the card with the highest interest rate first.

 There are arguments for both these plans, and there are also other ways to whittle down your debt.
-The key is to find a plan that works for you and your family and stick to it until your debt is gone.
+The key is to find a plan that works for your family and do it until your debt is paid.

 Step 5: Plan for Taxes